All Products

 Prerequisites

-You must have a destination RDS for PostgreSQL instance that meets the following conditions.
-For more information, see Create an RDS for PostgreSQL instance.
+The destination instance is the disaster recovery instance — an ApsaraDB RDS for PostgreSQL instance you create to receive replicated data from the source.
+Before you begin, ensure that the destination instance meets all of the following conditions.
+For more information about creating an instance, see Create an RDS for PostgreSQL instance.

-• The major version of the destination instance is the same as that of the source instance.
+• The major version matches that of the source instance.

-• The instance must be a primary instance.
+• The instance is a primary instance.
 Read-only instances cannot be used as disaster recovery instances.

-• The billing method of the instance must be subscription or pay-as-you-go.
+• The billing method is subscription or pay-as-you-go.
 Serverless instances cannot be used as disaster recovery instances.

-• The instance must be empty and contain no data.
-The available storage space must be greater than or equal to the total data size of the self-managed PostgreSQL database.
+• The instance is empty and contains no data, and the available storage space is greater than or equal to the total data size of the source database.

 Establish network connectivity